WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/5-inclusivity.md

  - Avoid politicized content.
 In case political content is to be included, remain neutral.
  - Follow [Accessibility](/docs/2-document-guidelines/accessibility.md) guidelines.
  - Avoid content that would insult or cause harm to people.
+ - Don't make any generalizations about people, countries, and cultures, not even positive or neutral generalizations.
  - Don't write prejudiced and discriminatory content against minority communities.
  - Avoid terms related to historical events.

 **Examples**